 Updating Table of Contents

-You need to update the Table of Contents manually in order to add new changes you made to the document and to refer all entries in the table of contents to the correct page number.
+You need to update the Table of Contents manually to add new changes you made to the document and to refer all entries in the table of contents to the correct page number.
 To update the Table of Contents;

 - Go to Reference tab

-- Click Update Table option in the Table of Contents group
+- Click Update Table option in the Table of Contents group.

 - Select Update Entire Table in the Update Table of Contents dialog box to update all the changes.